phucln-kiotviet/fastapi-template/README.md

 bash run.sh
 ```

-- Or you can you IDE: vscode (F5).
+- Or you can use IDE: vscode (F5).

 - Access localhost: `http://127.0.0.1:8000/docs` to check api documents.